Oil prices steady after recent falls on weaker dollar

 Oil is priced in dollars, so a weaker dollar tends to encourage buying by consumers holding other currencies.

-OPEC members Saudi Arabia and Abu Dhabi both appear to be reducing production but it is not clear whether other big producers such as Iraq will follow suit.
+OPEC members such as Saudi Arabia appear to be reducing production but it is not clear whether other big producers such as Iraq will follow suit.

+Iraq said on Tuesday it would raise crude exports from its main Basra port to an all-time high in February.

 Supplies are also increasing in North America.